Creation of NASA: Background

-The world's first large-scale experimental rocket program was Opel RAK under the leadership of Fritz von Opel and Max Valier, a student of rocket pioneer Hermann Oberth, during the late 1920s.
-By developing the first manned rocket-powered cars and planes, Opel RAK popularized rockets as a means of propulsion.
-Prior to this, rocket science had been ridiculed by the public media, particularly US rocket pioneer Robert Goddard.

 From 1946, the National Advisory Committee for Aeronautics (NACA) had been experimenting with rocket planes, such as the supersonic Bell X-1.
 In the early 1950s, there was a challenge to launch an artificial satellite for the International Geophysical Year (1957–58).
 An effort for this was the American Project Vanguard.
 After the Soviet space program launched the world's first artificial satellite (Sputnik 1) on October 4, 1957, the United States stepped up its own efforts.
-The U.S. Congress, alarmed by the perceived threat to national security and technological leadership known as the "Sputnik crisis", urged immediate and swift action, while President Dwight D. Eisenhower and his advisers counseled more deliberate measures.
-This led to an agreement that a new federal agency based on NACA was needed to conduct all non-military activity in space.
+The U.S. Congress, alarmed by the perceived threat to national security and technological leadership known as the "Sputnik crisis", urged immediate action, while President Eisenhower and his advisers counseled more deliberate measures.
+This led to an agreement that a new federal agency based upon NACA was needed to conduct all non-military activity in space.
 The Advanced Research Projects Agency was also created at this time to develop space technology for military application.